English Language Arts Materials Collections for Instructionally Embedded States

 resource materials that include some vocabulary words used in instruction

-six objects from the same familiar routine, all of which should have unique properties (e.g., color, size, shape, texture)
+three objects from the familiar homework routine, all of which should be from the same routine but have unique properties (e.g., color, size, shape, texture) that distinguish them from each other